It’s no secret that building a diverse team has a far-reaching impact on business health overall. Not only do contrasting… Read More

 The 7-Step Financial Planning Process: How Advisors Can Adapt for Compliance

 • Celeste Revelli • November 13, 2019

-The CFP Board’s new Code of Ethics and Standards of Conduct went into effect on October 1, 2019.
-This comprehensive update to the Practice Standards, the most recent to address the delivery of financial planning services since 2007, focuses on ethical responsibilities in developing, presenting, and implementing recommendations.
+The CFP Board’s new Code of Ethics and Standards of Conduct went into effect on October 1, 2019, and formal enforcement began on June 30, 2020.
+This comprehensive update to the Code and Standards, the most recent to address the delivery of financial planning services since 2007, focuses on ethical responsibilities across each step of the financial planning process.

 - Understanding the Client’s Personal and Financial Circumstances

 - Analyzing the Client’s Current Course of Action and Potential Alternative Courses of Action